 A network trying to connect the academic community in South Asia (Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka) was formed in 2008 as a Canadian initiative.
 It is known as the South Asian Regional Cooperation Academic Network (SARCAN), and is coordinated by Dr. T.V.
-Paul (photo to the right), James McGill Professor of International Relations at the Université de Montréal–McGill Joint Research Group in International Security Studies (REGIS) in Montreal.
+Paul, James McGill Professor of International Relations at the Université de Montréal–McGill Joint Research Group in International Security Studies (REGIS) in Montreal.
 Mr. Manish Thapa from the Asian Study Center for Political & Conflict Transformation (ASPECT) in Kathmandu, Nepal, works as the Regional Coordinator of the network.
 The networking project is sponsored by the projects on ”Globalization and the National Security State”, and ”When Regions Transform: From Conflict to Cooperation”, both funded by the Fonds Quebecois de la recherche sur la societe et la culture(FQRSC) in Canada.
 The SARCAN network hopes to bring together the diverse groups of academics; organisations and practitioners working on multi-faceted issue areas of South Asian regional cooperation around the world by putting together a large online and searchable database of academic work, publications, organisations and their work profiles into one central site, where they can come together, increase their online presence and share information.
 Go to the SARCAN network web site.

 The Gender and Health Equity Network, GHEN, is a partnership of national and international organisations concerned with developing and implementing policies to improve gender and health equity, particularly in resource constrained environments.
 Three countries are participating in the GHEN project: India, China and Mozambique.
 GHEN began as part of The Global Health Equity Initiative, started by the Swedish International Develoipment Cooperation Agency, Sida, Harvard University and the Rockefeller Foundation.
 The secretariat is based at the Institute of Development Studies, Sussex University, UK, with support from Karolinska Institutet in Stockholm.
 The Network Steering Group is chaired by Professor Gita Sen of the Indian Institute of Management, Bangalore.